Zywave/booster/src/_areas/blog/posts/2022-02-15-release-notes-february-2022.md

 ### Mobile design fixes

 Last month, we brought you the first [batch of mobile table features](https://booster.zywave.dev/blog/posts/2022-01-20-release-notes-january-2022/#zui-table-is-now-mobile-responsive), something notably lacking from the Zywave ecosystem.
-However, we noticed some small issues with the table topbar component as we approached our release date that we wanted to circle back into addressing.
+However, we noticed some small issues with the table topbar component as we approached our release date that we wanted to circle back to address.

 Take a look at the before and after below to get a feel for the change: